Panizghi/Automated-Plant-Watering-System/README.md

 data controller class:
 the class that makes the connection between java and Arduino and allows java to receive data from Arduino ( uses in the graph of the moisture sensor value).

+NOTE : The SerialPortService and DataController has been written with help of Dr.Smith my OOP professor at York University.